Zolar X: Return: 2004–present

 Longtime fan Jello Biafra released a deluxe edition of Timeless in late 2004.
 Zolar X reformed in 2005.
 Zolar X have been critically re-evaluated, with praise from the worldwide press.
 Zolar X articles appeared in the UK's rock magazine Mojo, plus Blender, Spin, and the New Yorker Magazine.
 Timeless and demos of newly recorded Zolar X material have received frequent airplay on Steve Jones of the Sex Pistols' radio show, Jonesy's Jukebox on Indie 103.1, as well as on Rodney Bingenheimer's KROQ-FM radio show.

 The band reunited in 2005, and played for the first time since 1981.
 Zory Zenith was unable to participate because he received a 10-year sentence in Oregon for repeated instances of domestic violence.
-Ygarr and Eon Flash were joined by new bass player Jett Starsystems, previously knowns as Jeff Porter aka Jett Black, a former DJ at Rodney's English Disco and founding member of Voodoo Church.
+Ygarr and Eon Flash were joined by new bass player Jett Starsystems, previously knowns as Jeff Porter Jett Black, a former DJ at Rodney's English Disco and founding member of Voodoo Church.
 Zolar X still play with metallic amp casings, silver platforms and backdrops, antennae headgear, and ever-changing outfits faithful to the 1970s glam era.

 Zolar X showcased at the South by Southwest Music Festival in March 2006.
 They were introduced by Jello Biafra, and Canadian TV personality Nardwuar.
 Shortly after SXSW, Zolar X appeared on Canadian TV channel MuchMusic, subject of a full-length feature, interviewed by Nardwuar.
 On April 30, 2006, at the Avalon in Hollywood, Zolar X received a "lifetime achievement award" at the first annual LARPY (live action role playing) AWARDS, for their dedication to role playing, both on-stage and off.
 Presenters included José Canseco and Deborah Gibson.

 They toured nationally in the United States in 2005 and 2006.
 In June 2007, Zolar X self-released a limited edition [500 only] CD compilation entitled ZAP!
 You're Zolarized, which previewed four songs from the upcoming Alternative Tentacles release, contained unreleased vintage Zolar X music, and also soundtrack music from the upcoming Zolar X documentary.
 In October 2007, X Marks the Spot (CD/LP) was released.
 Zolar X were featured on a 2007 episode of The Next Great American Band reality show, in which judge Ian "Dicko" Dickson proceeded to insult them.

 Zolar X is the subject of an unreleased documentary titled Starmen On Sunset.
 The film was directed by Chuck Nolan, and was produced/edited by Rhaine Della Bosca.